 Data on performance measures.
 In addition to required reports, each award recipient also must provide data that measure the results of the work done under the award.
 To demonstrate program progress and success, as well as to assist DOJ in fulfilling its responsibilities under the Government Performance and Results Act of 1993 (GPRA), Public Law 103-62, and the GPRA Modernization Act of 2010, Public Law 111-352, OJP will require any award recipient, post award, to provide performance data as part of regular progress reporting.
-Successful applicants will be required to access OJP's performance measurement page at https://ojp.gov/performance for an overview of performance measurement activities at OJP.
-Performance measures for this program are listed as Appendix A.
+Successful applicants will be required to access OJP's performance measurement page at www.ojp.gov/performance for an overview of performance measurement activities at OJP.
+Successful applicants will also be required to consult with their OJJDP program manager regarding the specific reporting requirements for this grant program.
+Performance measures are also listed in Appendix A.